sorin-ionescu/prezto/modules/git/README.md

 ### Commit

   - `gc` records changes to the repository.
   - `gca` stages all modified and deleted files.
   - `gcm` records changes to the repository with the given message.
   - `gcS` records changes to the repository.
 (Signed)
   - `gcSa` stages all modified and deleted files.
 (Signed)
   - `gcSm` records changes to the repository with the given message.
 (Signed)  - `gco`  checks out a branch or paths to work tree.
   - `gcam` stages all modified and deleted files, and records changes to the repository with the given message.
+  - `gco` checks out a branch or paths to work tree.
   - `gcO` checks out hunks from the index or the tree interactively.
   - `gcf` amends the tip of the current branch using the same log message as
   - `gcSf` amends the tip of the current branch using the same log message as *HEAD*.
 (Signed)
   - `gcF` amends the tip of the current branch.